ThiagoThalisson/SpaceTourism/README.md

    </tr>
   </table>
 </div>

+---

+🚀 A website made based on a Kevin Powell video and Frontend Mentor

 <h1>Purpose</h1>
 This is a project from Frontend Mentor called <a target="_blank" href="https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3">Space Tourism</a> that is being developed to present my skills in reproducing firmly designs from figma.